 Generally, corporate board meetings - for-profit or nonprofit - are run according to some system of parliamentary procedure.
 We've already suggested avoiding Robert's Rules of Order like the plague.
-See Who is Robert and Should Nonprofits Follow His Rules of Order?
-(August 28, 2014), FPLG Blog.

 But there has to be some kind of order.
 The opposite of order is chaos.
-Even when boards follow some kind of formal or informal rules of order, the proceedings commonly disintegrate into repetition - mind-numbingly boring and unproductive - of what the board had already discussed at one or more earlier meetings.
+Even when boards follow some kind of rules or order, the proceedings often disintegrate into mind-numbingly boring, unproductive repetition of what the board already discussed at earlier meetings.

 When new agenda items are raised for discussion, there should be some action taken - or an affirmative decision not to take a particular suggested action.

-That's why motions are key.
+So motions are key.

-" $\underline{\text{Motions}}$ are how action is proposed at a meeting run under parliamentary procedure, . . . "
+"Motions are how action is proposed at a meeting run under parliamentary procedure, . . . "